codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 ## AI Solutions Portal Profile Peek

-- **Category**: Web
+### Category: Web
+### Description

-- **Description**: Exploiting an insecure direct object reference (IDOR) vulnerability in a feedback portal to access another user's profile and discover a hidden flag.
+Exploiting an insecure direct object reference (IDOR) vulnerability in a feedback portal to access another user's profile and discover a hidden flag.

 - **Tools Used**: